-Welcome to part two of our podcast from BrightonSEO, where we speak to the attendees about what they perceive to be the biggest trends in SEO for 2019.
+Welcome to part two of our podcast from BrightonSEO, where we speak to the attendees about what they perceive to be the biggest current SEO trends.
 Not only do we uncover what the people on the ground, working in the industry think, we also grabbed an interview with speakers from the day, about what they consider to be important for strategies this year.
 And finally, we speak to John Mueller, about what voice search means for the wider industry.
 You can listen to the full podcast below, and keep reading for the transcript.

 Hello, it's Ellie and Carris here from the content team at Zazzle Media, and welcome back to our BrightonSEO podcast series.